 From the early 60s, here’s a 26 minute “live in the studio” performance featuring Barney Kessel called “Jazz Scene USA”

 A live solo performance by Barney of “Barney Kessel Blues”

-From the 50s, he’s the guitar on Julie London’s “Cry Me A River”
+From the 50s, he’s the guitar on Julie London’s original studio version of “Cry Me A River”

 From 1957’s “Poll Winners Three,” the studio version of “Soft Winds”

 We’ll close this set with a song from 1958 with Barney and Sonny Rollins doing the studio version of “In The Chapel in the Moonlight”